kasterma/drlnd-navigation/README.md

 ### Solved

-Mean score +13 over 100 consequtive episodes.
+Mean score +13 over 100 consequtive episodes, where an episode consists of 300 steps in the environment.

 ## Getting started